bugladen/NadekoBot/docs/Commands List.md

 ### Administration
-Command and aliases | Description | Usage
+Commands and aliases | Description | Usage
 ----------------|--------------|-------
 `.resetperms` | Resets the bot's permissions module on this server to the default value. **Requires Administrator server permission.** | `.resetperms`
 `.delmsgoncmd` | Toggles the automatic deletion of the user's successful command message to prevent chat flood. **Requires Administrator server permission.** | `.delmsgoncmd`